bishalthapa-x/bishalthapax.github.io/_posts/2022-08-27-fix-alt-or-option-key-binding-and-map-vim-command.md

 map <M-f> gt
 ```

 The preceding code tells vim to recognize the escape-sequence as a Meta-character and maps the Meta-character with the vim command `gt` open next tab.
 We have fixed the meta key (Alt/Option) keybinding with the right arrow `Alt + →`.
-To fix all the character bindings along with Meta key <a href="https://vim.fandom.com/">Vim Tips Wiki</a> has a very good article <a href="https://vim.fandom.com/wiki/Fix_meta-keys_that_break_out_of_Insert_mode">(Fix meta-key) </a>
+To fix all the character bindings along with Meta key <a href="https://vim.fandom.com/">Vim Tips Wiki</a> has a very good article <a href="https://vim.fandom.com/wiki/Fix_meta-keys_that_break_out_of_Insert_mode">(Fix meta-key) </a>, check it out.